 Global Foods will take you on an international culinary journey.
 Experience the aromas, flavors, and culinary artistry of many diverse cultures as you prepare foods using exotic spices and techniques.
-You will prepare a variety of foods including street foods and traditional dishes and desserts.
+You will prepare a variety of foods including street food and traditional dishes and desserts.

-FASHION DESIGN, MERCHANDISING & INTERIOR DESIGN
+FASHION BUSINESS, DESIGN & INTERIOR DESIGN

-Students will develop foundational knowledge and skills relating to career pathways in Fashion Design, Fashion Merchandising and Interior Design.
+Students will develop foundational knowledge and skills relating to career pathways in Fashion Design, the Business of Fashion and Interior Design.